How Much Does Foundation Repair Cost?

 Foundation repair costs can be high, and the additional costs associated with the project can quickly add up.
 One way to save on foundation repair is to buy the cheapest materials for the project, but there are other ways to save without compromising quality.

 - Get multiple quotes.
-Request an estimate and cost breakdowns from at least three reputable foundation repair professionals in your area.
-Keep in mind that some foundation contractors may be more familiar with your foundation and its unique problems than others might be.
+Request an estimate and cost breakdown from at least three reputable foundation repair professionals in the area.
+Keep in mind that some foundation contractors may be more familiar with the foundation’s unique problems than others.

 - Request cost-effective options.
-Ask your foundation contractor or engineer if there are any temporary, cost-effective options.
-This is beneficial if you’re on a budget and can’t afford the high quote for repairs, and it can help buy you time to save for the project.
+Ask the foundation contractor or engineer if there are any temporary, cost-effective options.
+This is beneficial for homeowners on a budget and can help buy some time to save up for the project.

 - Do preventative maintenance.
-If you don’t currently have extensive foundation damage, you can keep up on preventative maintenance to avoid costly repairs.
-Make sure your gutter and drainage system work properly to drain water away from the foundation, mark foundation cracks and monitor them every few months, and call an engineer if you notice any significant signs of foundation damage.
+If the current damage to the foundation isn’t severe, some preventative maintenance can be DIY-ed.
+Make sure the gutter and drainage system work properly to drain water away from the foundation, mark foundation cracks and monitor them every few months, and call an engineer if any significant signs of foundation damage appear.

 - Prioritize repairs.
-Ask your foundation contractor if they can tackle the most critical repairs first.
-That way, you can save and budget for the more minor repairs down the road.
+Ask the foundation contractor if they can tackle the most critical repairs first.
+This will make it possible to save and budget for the more minor repairs down the road.

 - Waterproof the foundation.
-If you don’t have foundation issues, it will help if you waterproof the foundation at your first opportunity.
+If the foundation is currently in decent shape, waterproofing the foundation as soon as possible will help preserve it.
 This up-front cost could end up saving money on costly foundation repairs in the future.

 - Search for free inspections and estimates.
-Some contractors in your area may offer free inspections and estimates.
-By gathering and comparing the information provided, you can get a better idea of how to budget and negotiate to get the best prices.
+Some contractors in the area may offer free foundation inspections and estimates.
+Gathering and comparing the information helps homeowners budget and negotiate to get the best prices.

 - Ask about a payment plan.
-Some foundation contractors may offer a payment plan so you can pay over time instead of one large lump sum.
+Some foundation contractors may offer a payment plan so homeowners can pay over time instead of one large lump sum.

-Asking a professional the right questions about foundation repair costs can minimize miscommunication, save money, and get the desired results.
-Here are some questions for homeowners to ask the best foundation repair companies to determine which will be the best fit.
+Asking a professional the right questions about foundation repair costs can help homeowners minimize miscommunication, save money, and achieve the desired results.
+Below are some questions for homeowners to ask the best foundation repair companies to determine which will be the best fit.